 For example, if you issue an invoice in August with 60-day terms, the payment is unlikely to enter your account until October or later.
 Purchasing goods on credit also means that the financial impact will not be immediate.
 To get the best possible idea of your cash flow, factor in these timings to all of your forecasts.

 Experiencing cash flow challenges?

 If your business is encountering cash flow challenges, talk to us.
 As an award-winning debt collection agency, we can help you get paid faster by customers through our range of debt recovery and credit control services, and find ways to improve your credit management processes.
 To speak to our team, call 0800 9774848 or request a call back here.

 Cash flow forecasting is essentially a guessing game, which is why many businesses find it challenging.
 But the key to success is being realistic with your estimations.

 Whilst it’s tempting to over or underestimate to meet your goals, this could leave you in a difficult situation.
-So, be as realistic as you can be to give your business the best possible chance of success.
+So be as realistic as you can.

 4. You only forecast for one situation